lextoumbourou/notes/notes/permanent/Roblox Attachment.md

 hide_cover_in_article: true
 ---

-An Attachment in Roblox is an object that describes a point and orientation in space relative to the [[Roblox CFrame]] of a BasePart.
+An `Attachment` in Roblox is an object that describes a point and orientation in space relative BasePart's [[Roblox CFrame]].

-Consider a fire that you want to burn from the back of a `Part`.
-If I attach a `Fire` instance to the `Part`, it will always burn from the `Part`'s center of the Part.
-Instead, I can create an attachment and position it -2 studs along the X-axis and one stud along the Y-axis from the Part's center, regardless of where the Part is facing.
-Then, I can parent `Fire` to the Attachment.
+Consider a `Fire` that you want to burn from the back of a `Part`.
+If I attach a `Fire` instance directly to a `Part`, it will always burn from the `Part`'s center of the Part.
+Instead, I can create an `Attachment` parented to the `Part` and position it -2 studs along the X-axis and one stud along the Y-axis from the Part's center.

+The `Attachment` remains in the same place relative to the `Part` as the part moves.

+<video controls loop autoplay><source src="/_media/roblox-attachment-low.mp4" type="video/mp4"></video>

+Here's how it looks in code:

 ```lua
 --!strict